MERA-Evaluation/MERA_CODE/datasets/java_testgen/README.md

 Metrics for aggregated evaluation of responses:

 - `pass@1`: Pass@1 measures the proportion of problems where the model's first generated solution passes all test cases.
-- `compilation_rate`: Compilation rate is the proportion of generated code that successfully compiles without errors.
+- `compile@1`: compile@1 is the proportion of generated code that successfully compiles without errors.